edmareliasb/desafio-anota-ai/README.md

 This project is an API built using **Java, Java Spring, AWS Simple Network Service, AWS Simple Queue Service, AWS Lambda, AWS Simple Storage Service and MongoDB.**

+The challenge details might be viewed on the following repository: https://github.com/githubanotaai/new-test-backend-nodejs

 ## Table of Contents

 - [Installation](#installation)